Skip to main content

 1. Create security policies

-Establish clear security policies for your e-commerce business to protect you and your customers.
+Establish clear security policies, including Counter Diversion measures, for your e-commerce business to safeguard your store against potential threats.
 This ensures that your staff complies with the company’s security policies and that all consumer data is kept safe.

 Security policies also ensure that consumer transactions are encrypted and protected from online attackers.
 Additionally, stay updated with regulatory requirements that might apply to your e-commerce store and always comply with them.